Birthstones by Month: Complete Chart & Meanings

 What is the April birthstone?

 The diamond.
-It symbolises enduring love and strength, and it is the hardest gemstone, which makes it ideal for everyday jewelry.
+It symbolises enduring love and strength, and it’s the hardest gemstone, which makes it ideal for everyday jewelry.
 A lab grown diamond is a real diamond and a popular, more affordable way to give it.

 Which birthstones are hardest for everyday wear?